DanRohde/blender-stuff/WFC 3D Generator/README.md

   * Offers the option of defining constraints for one or more objects simultaneously (object constraints) or for the entire source collection (collection defaults).
   * Allows you to select objects in the 3D viewport or outliner with manual or automatic transfer of the selected objects
   * Auto-Safe: every constraint change is automatically saved as a custom property when enabled
+* WFC 3D Validator:
+  * Checks the source collection with building blocks to see whether transformations (scale, rotate) have been applied and whether neighbors exist in neighbor constraints.

 ## Constraints Overview
 * Adjacency Constraints: